 - the 82 individual planning schemes.

-Mostly, a scheme covers a local government area, however there are separate schemes for the Alpine Resorts, Port of Melbourne and French and Sandstone Islands.
+For the most part, a scheme covers a local government area.
+There are separate schemes for the Alpine Resorts, Port of Melbourne and French & Sandstone Islands.

 The information covered in this annual report includes: